Estimated reading time: 13 minutes

 How Is Ehlers-Danlos Syndrome Diagnosed?

-- Clinical exam: Beighton score (≥5/9 in adults) for hypermobility, skin extensibility, and scarring.
+- Clinical exam: Beighton score (≥5/9 in adults) for hypermobility; assessment of skin extensibility, scarring, and family history [10].

 - Family history: Many forms follow autosomal dominant inheritance.

-- Genetic testing: Available for classical, vascular, and some rare types.
+- Genetic testing: Available for classical, vascular, and most rare subtypes, but not yet available for hEDS, which remains a clinical diagnosis.

 The Diagnosis Conundrum: EDS vs. Marfan vs. Fibromyalgia

-EDS, Marfan Syndrome, Fibromyalgia, and Joint Hypermobility Syndrome share overlapping symptoms like joint hypermobility and chronic pain.
+EDS, Marfan syndrome, fibromyalgia, and joint hypermobility syndrome share overlapping symptoms, including joint hypermobility and chronic pain.

-Accurate diagnosis relies on detailed clinical evaluation and genetic testing.
+Accurate diagnosis requires detailed clinical evaluation and, where applicable, genetic testing.

 - Occupational therapy can make daily activities safer and easier.